PebbleOfParagon/ModerateMode/README.md

 A simple mod for [Backpack Hero](https://store.steampowered.com/app/1970580/Backpack_Hero/).
 With the goal of making the game less difficult but still fair.

 ### Tweaks
-* 20 starting max HP
+* 50 starting max HP
-* Base 4 AP
+* Base 5 AP
 * Increases items avalible after battle from 3 to 5
-* Increases the speed you gain new backpack slots
+* Increases the rate you gain new backpack slots

 ## Getting Started